CESSProject/CIPs/CIP-6.md

 5. Change the storage node status to exit.
 6. Clear the reward table of the storage node (one of the reasons why the process is irreversible).

-**Interface**
+**Interface** <br/>
-FileBank.miner_exit（root权限调用）
+FileBank.miner_exit（root permission call）

 | Interface parameters | Parameter type | Parameter description |
 | --- | --- | --- |
 | origin | OriginFor | Signature source |
 | miner | AccountOf<T> | Wallet address of storage node. |

-3. Storage node redemption pledge
+**3. Storage node redemption pledge**

-**Function overview**
+**Function overview** <br/>
 After the service data of the storage node is transferred, the deposit can be redeemed, but the storage node needs to actively call the transaction for redemption.
-After the deposit is redeemed, the metadata of the storage node will be cleared, which also means that the exit process is over.
+After the deposit is redeemed, the metadata of the storage node will be cleared, which also means that the exit process is over. <br/>
 **Process overview**

 1. Determine whether the storage node status is exit status.
 2. Check the transfer status of the storage node’s service data.
 If it is not completed, end the process.
 3. Return the deposit of the storage node.

-**Interface**
+**Interface** <br/>
 FileBank.miner_withdraw

 | Interface parameters | Parameter type | Parameter description |